MattWestb/IKEA-TRADFRI-ICC-A-1-Module/Flashing-MG/README.md

 With BlackMagic Probe (BMP) or with  Blue Pill as a BMP (STM32F103 board as SWD / jtag probe): [ZW](https://github.com/zw/TRADFRI-Hacking/tree/master/hacks/L1527).
 With ESP8266 as a BMP: [BlackMagic-espidf](https://github.com/MattWestb/blackmagic-espidf).
-(BMP: if problem connecting to the device or writing to fails add one around 100 Ohm restistor in serie with SWLK).
+(BMP: if having problem connecting to the target or writing to fails add ~130 Ohm restistor in serie with SWD/Jtag pins).

 ## Wundows:
 Open a cmd or PowerShell.